MartaKliuchnik/hospital-appointment-scheduler/README.md

 Status code: **200 OK**

-Description: The server successfully retrieves the list of specializations.
+Description: The server successfully retrieves the list of schedules.

 ```
 {
-    "medical_specializations": ["CARDIOLOGY", "NEUROLOGY", "ONCOLOGY", "PEDIATRICS", "DERMATOLOGY"]
+    "schedules": [
+        {
+            "scheduleId": 1,
+            "doctorId": 101,
+            "scheduleDay": "MONDAY",
+            "startTime": "09:00:00",
+            "endTime": "17:00:00"
         }
+    ]
+}
 ```

 Status Code: **404 Not Found**

-Description: The server cannot find any specializations in the database.
+Description: The server cannot find any schedules in the database.

 ```
 {
-   "error": "No specializations found"
+   "error": "No schedules found"
 }
 ```